 - chest pain

-- water retention or swelling in the lower extremities and abdomen
+- water retention, which can cause swelling in the lower extremities and abdomen

-- pulmonary edema or excess fluid in the lungs
+- pulmonary edema, which is caused by excess fluid in the lungs

-- electrocardiogram (ECG) is a test that shows the electrical activity of the heart.
-This test is used to check for abnormal heart rhythms.
+- Electrocardiogram: This is a test that shows the electrical activity of the heart and is used to check for abnormal heart rhythms.

-- cardiac catheterization is another test used to diagnose valve disorders.
-This test uses a thin tube or catheter with a camera to take pictures of your heart and blood vessels.
-This can help your doctor determine the type and severity of your valve disorder.
+- Cardiac catheterization: This test uses a thin tube or catheter with a camera to take pictures of your heart and blood vessels.

-- a chest X-ray may be ordered to take a picture of your heart.
-This can tell your doctor if your heart is enlarged.
+- Chest X-ray: This may be ordered to take a picture of your heart.

-- a stress test can also be used to determine how your symptoms are affected by exertion.
-The information from the stress test can help your doctor determine the severity of your condition.
+- Stress test: This can be used to determine how your symptoms are affected by exertion, which can inform your doctor how severe your condition is.